sutija/react-grid/README.md

 #### Configuration:
 If we aren't using default settings we can define breakpoints however we like.
-We need to define `breakpoints`, `prefixes`, `gridHelperMargins`.
+We need to define `breakpoints`, `prefixes`, `gridHelperMargins`. `gridHelperColumnColor`

-- Breakpoints settings are used for declaring names, number of columns, gutterSize and minimum/maximum width of breakpoint.
+- `breakpoints` is used for declaring names, number of columns, gutterSize and minimum/maximum width of breakpoint
-- Prefixes are used for naming CSS classes that are going to be generated.
+- `prefixes` are used for naming CSS classes that are going to be generated
+- `gridHelperColumnColor` will set the column color of GridHelper.
+By default, it's set to `rgba(0, 0, 0, .1)`
-- GridHelperMargins should be only set if you are using some container in your project, for example:
+- `gridHelperMargins` should be only set if you are using some container in your project, for example:

 ```html
 <main style={{margin: '0 5%'}}>
     <header><h1>Hello</h1></header>